anton-cheloshkin/IEModeExpiryFix/README.md

 # IEModeExpiryFix
-IEModeExpiryFix - fix date expiration in edge`s list of IE11-mode pages by default is 30 days
+IEModeExpiryFix - fix date expiration in edge`s list of IE11-mode pages

+by default pages in list expires in 30 days

 replaces in files